-On Wednesday, April 2 and Thursday, April 3, 2014, juniors will take the Field Test of the Smarter Balanced Assessment (Math and English) and the Dakota STEP Achievement Test (Science) mandated by the state of South Dakota.
+On Wednesday, April 15 and Thursday, April 16, 2015, juniors will take the Smarter Balanced assessment (Math and English) and the Dakota STEP Achievement Test (Science) mandated by the state of South Dakota.

 The Smarter Balanced assessments are a key part of implementing the Common Core State Standards and preparing all students for success in college and careers.
-The Smart Balanced Assessment System will replace existing assessments and provide an academic checkup by measuring students’ real-world skills, such as critical thinking and problem solving.
+The Smarter Balanced Assessment System will provide an academic checkup by measuring students’ real-world skills, such as critical thinking and problem solving.

-The Dakota STEP test is a criterion-referenced (specific subject areas) test that is based upon our South Dakota state curriculum standards in Science.
+The Dakota STEP test is a criterion-referenced (specific subject areas) test that is based upon our South Dakota state curriculum standards in science.
 Students achieve in one of four areas on the test: Advanced, Proficient, Basic, and Below Basic.
-It is the goal of the state, the district, and our school to have all students achieving at the Proficient level or above.
+It is the goal of the state, the district, and our school to have all of our students achieving at the Proficient Level or above.

 Students need to bring the following to the testing room:

-If students are absent during testing, they will have to make up the test at a later date.
+If students are absent during testing, they will have to make up the test at a later time.

 *Cell phones and other electronic communicating devices will not be allowed in testing rooms

 SD Department of Education Smarter Balanced Assessment.pptx